openpatata/openpatata-scrapers/README.md

 ```

 On Linux distros, the installation of lxml and PyICU is... nerve-racking.
 You'd
-probably be better off using the system packages.
-Look for `python3-lxml` and
+probably be better off using the system packages: look for `python3-lxml` and
 `python3-pyicu`.

 ### Running the scrapers